 In 2 months I learnt the basics of Flash and decided I wanted to build a site that was unique and had an interactive menu design.
-I did some research into incorporating a 3D cube with movement physics and ended up with the site below, which you can access here.
+I did some research into incorporating a 3D cube with movement physics and ended up with the site below, which you can access here

 I based this incarnation around a unique navigation system consisting of four main panels: About; Career; Work & Talk.
-I really enjoyed working on this project, and I loved getting to flex my CSS animation muscles, but the main thing missing was a content management system.
-The current site was designed to address this need, working more strongly with SEO and allowing easier navigation around my various projects.
+I enjoyed working on this project, especially getting to flex my CSS animation muscles.
+The main thing missing was a content management system.
+I designed the current site to address this need, working more with SEO and allowing easier navigation around my various projects.

 Due to its extensible nature, I will release the navigation for this site on GitHub as a standalone structure for others to use.